NLnetLabs/routinator/source/initialisation.rst

 both the directory for the local RPKI cache, as well as the directory where the :term:`Trust Anchor Locator (TAL)` files reside.

-By default, both directories will be located under :file:`$HOME/.rpki-cache` but you can change their locations via the command line options :option:`--repository-dir` and :option:`--tal-dir`.

 Trust Anchor Locators
 ---------------------